 These washable dot markers are a fun activity for children 24 months old and up.
 The dauber-style markers fit comfortably in small hands and are both non-toxic and non-leaking.
 This makes for easy cleanup and less of a headache for you.

 They come in an eight-pack with 10 activity pages.
 You can find additional printable coloring pages online.
 The lids attach to the end of the markers when they’re in use, so you don’t have to worry about losing them.
 However, you do need to keep an eye on little ones, as the lid could pose a choking hazard.

 Do they remind you of Bingo daubers?
 They’re similar to the markers used in the game.
 You might even find yourself borrowing these for an evening with your friends.

 - Good for small hands.

 - Unique option.

 This choice is nice for introducing your toddler to a variety of activities.
-The kit comes with six different projects and is recommended for toddlers from 18 months.
+The kit comes with six projects and is recommended for toddlers 18 months and up.
 The peel-and-stick frame is a cool feature — no glue necessary.

-The kit includes an easy-grip crayon, different textured papers, doilies, stickers, and tree and giraffe paper cut-outs.
-It’s perfect for encouraging imagination, developing fine motor skills, and of course, fostering creativity.
+The set includes an easy-grip crayon, different textured papers, doilies, stickers, and tree and giraffe paper cut-outs.
+It’s perfect for encouraging imagination, developing fine motor skills, and fostering creativity.

 - Comes with a variety of supplies.